lavieshachar/jf-home-test/README.md

 * Push to jf-artifactory

    Store the Docker image in JFrog artifactory.
+   This step will work only after an artifactory will be created.

 The source code for the task is [Spring pet-clinic](https://github.com/spring-projects/spring-petclinic).